Mrmantou/dockerapi/README.md

 # dockerapi

-this is a project to operate docker engine using Docker SDK for Python
+This is a project to operate docker engine using ``Docker SDK for Python``

 run the following package before start the project:
 ```shell